Section 3. Identifying/Evaluating Aeronautical Effect

 and Destruction Standards.

-valid aeronautical objections or comments in determining the extent of adverse
+only valid aeronautical objections or comments in determining the extent of

-agrees to revise the project so that it does not exceed obstruction standards
+the sponsor agrees to revise the project so that it does not exceed obstruction

-and would have no adverse effect, cancel the public notice, advise interested
+standards and would have no adverse effect, cancel the public notice, advise

-parties, as necessary, revise the obstruction evaluation study, and proceed as
+interested parties, as necessary, revise the obstruction evaluation study, and

 STANDARDS FOR DETERMINING SHIELDING: CONGESTED PART OF CITY, TOWN, OR SETTLEMENT